Last Updated on

 A few more known faces around the toddler will only make him more comfortable with the surroundings.
 Therefore, you can try to bring along someone, like his sibling or grandparents to keep him distracted while his hair is being cut.

-6. Have them Watch You Get a Cut
+6. Have them Watch You Get a Haircut

 You can start making them more comfortable about visits to the salon by taking them along whenever you have to style your hair.
 This also works if his older sibling is the one getting the haircut.
-This might make them more comfortable about going to the salon, and your child may even be looking forward to her turn on the high chair!
+This might make them more comfortable about going to the salon, and your child may even be looking forward to his turn on the high chair.

 7. No Mirrors